mdn/content/files/en-us/web/api/dedicatedworkerglobalscope/requestanimationframe/index.md

 A `long` integer value that is the request ID uniquely identifying the entry in the callback list.
 This is a non-zero value, but you may not make any other assumptions about it.
 You can pass this value to
-{{domxref("DedicatedWorkerGlobalScope.cancelAnimationFrame()", "cancelAnimationFrame()")}} to cancel the refresh callback request, the cancel action must be made in the same worker.
+{{domxref("DedicatedWorkerGlobalScope.cancelAnimationFrame()", "cancelAnimationFrame()")}} to cancel the refresh callback request, the cancel action must have been made in the same worker.

 ### Exceptions